balpal4495/balform2/README.md

 This was built with create react app with a typescript flavour.
 Im providing two version of the test

-This is the class components version and the one i completed first.
+This is the class components version and the one i completed second.

 There is also a Hooks componenets version which is linked here